Appendicitis

 Complications

-Appendicitis can cause serious complications, such as:
+Appendicitis may cause serious complications, such as:

 • A burst appendix.
 A burst appendix, also called ruptured appendix, spreads infection throughout the abdomen, a condition called peritonitis.
 Possibly life-threatening, this condition requires immediate surgery to remove the appendix and clean the abdominal cavity.